adorsys/multibanking/finapi-adapter/docs/SecuritiesApi.md

 List<Long> accountIds = Arrays.asList(56L); // List<Long> | Comma-separated list of identifiers of accounts
 Integer page = 1; // Integer | Result page that you want to retrieve.
 Integer perPage = 20; // Integer | Maximum number of records per page.
 Can be at most 500.
 NOTE: Due to its validation and visualization, the swagger frontend might show very low performance, or even crashes, when a service responds with a lot of data.
 It is recommended to use a HTTP client like Postman or DHC instead of our swagger frontend for service calls with large page sizes.
 List<String> order = Arrays.asList("order_example"); // List<String> | Determines the order of the results.
-You can order the results by next fields: id, name, isin, wkn, quote, quantityNominal, marketValue and entryQuote.
+You can order the results by next fields: 'id', 'name', 'isin', 'wkn', 'quote', 'quantityNominal', 'marketValue' and 'entryQuote'.
 The default order for all services is 'id,asc'.
 You can also order by multiple properties.
 In that case the order of the parameters passed is important.
 The general format is: 'property[,asc|desc]', with 'asc' being the default value.
 Please note that ordering by multiple fields is not supported in our swagger frontend, but you can test this feature with any HTTP tool of your choice (e.g. postman or DHC). try {
-    InlineResponse20017 result = apiInstance.getAndSearchAllSecurities(ids, search, accountIds, page, perPage, order);
+    PageableSecurityList result = apiInstance.getAndSearchAllSecurities(ids, search, accountIds, page, perPage, order);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SecuritiesApi#getAndSearchAllSecurities");